 B. Legal Method components

 Students must have successfully completed LAWS1010 and be active in the Bachelor of Laws (Honours) and associated combined degree programs to enrol in this course.

-Formal Examination: Open book Examination: Legal system - Problem Solving in Statutory Interpretation
+Formal Examination: Open book Exam: Legal system - Problem Solving in Statutory Interpretation and Constitutional Law

 Newcastle City Precinct

 Face to Face On Campus 4 hour(s) per Term Full Term starting in week 2